yzjedu/cs151-lab4-theresa_antonio_lab4/algorithm.md

 1. Output program explanation to user
 2. Ask user to input total data used in month, assign value to total_gb
 2. Ask user to input their color package
+3. Set input to lowercase
-3. while color package is not blue, green or purple, ask user to input color package again.
+3. while color package is not blue, green or purple, 1.ask user to input color package again.
+   4. set input to lowercase
 3. If user enters green:
    5. If total_gb used in month is greater than 2:
       6. Subtract 2 from total_gb, then multiply by 15.00 and add 49.99